SashG91/Off-The-Saddle/README.md

 [INSERT SCREENSHOTS HERE]

-### RideTime
-- If a post doesn't have any times submitted, the user will see the below if not logged in:

-[INSERT SCREENSHOTS HERE]

 - A logged in user, will be encouraged to input their RideTime for the climb segment if they have completed it.

 [INSERT SCREENSHOTS HERE]